asbhat/reading-ios-nslog-001-prework-ios/README.md

 ### String Formatting (Interpolation)

 The `NSLog()` function actually accepts what is called a "format string".
-The `@"Hello, World!"` string is simply interpreted it as a format string without any formatting to be performed.
+The `@"Hello, World!"` string is simply interpreted as a format string without any formatting to be performed.

 String formatting (or "interpolation") is the process of assembling a string from other values or variables.
 If you've ever written (or received) a form letter, it is this process at work: defining a template letter with placeholders for fields to be filled in with specific information at a later time.